pmmccorkell-usna/pingpong/README.md

 # pingpong
  pingpong lab

-In Development
+In Development:
-Left off at developing controllers in code.py
+- Left off at developing controllers in code.py

 Runs pingpong.tsd_profile_characteristics() at startup for testing purposes.
 Test not completed; would be logged from teraterm and graphed in matlab to find correlation of pwm_to_motor : adc_from_sensor.